daipe-ai/platform-docs/docs/developers-workflow/datalake-project-workflow.md

 As you can see on the diagram above, the workflow contains protected master branch, which is auto-deployed to the DEV and (with approval) to PROD environment after every merge.

-The feature branches can be merge to the master by approved Pull Requests:
+The feature branches can be merged to the master branch once Pull Request is approved:

 - When the Pull Request is made, the feature branch is automatically deployed to the TEST environment and the tests are run
-- After successfully run tests, the dedicated person can approve the Pull Request and it can be merged
+- As soon as the tests are completed successfully, the release manager can approve the Pull Request to merge the new branch to master
-- Merging is done by Squash commit
+- Merging is done using the "squash" strategy (all changes are squashed into a single commit)

 ## Prerequisites